 This recipe used instant chocolate pudding, but you can use butterscotch, vanilla, or pistachio pudding, too!

 Today, we're making this a chocolate dessert for all those chocoholics out there, but butterscotch, lemon, or pistachio pudding would also make this a killer dessert!
 Try Butterfinger bits on pistachio!
 Delish!!
-Another idea is to add sliced strawberries or peaches to chilled and thickened vanilla pudding.
+Another idea is to add sliced strawberries or peaches to a chilled and thickened vanilla pudding/cream cheese mixture.

-Each one uses simple pantry ingredients and the same easy make-ahead method — just new flavors to love!
+Each variation uses the same simple pantry ingredients and the same easy make-ahead method — just new flavors to love!

 🐝 Bee Sweet: Few things say “I love you” quite like a special homemade dessert.
 Every whisk, fold, and swirl is a small act of kindness, and whispers "I know what you like"— proof that joy grows when it’s shared.